chainer/chainer/docs/source/reference/datasets.rst

 .. note::
    ChainerCV supports implementations of datasets that are useful for computer vision problems, which can be found in :mod:`chainercv.datasets`.
+   For instance, ChainerCV contains data loaders for PASCAL VOC and MS COCO.